danmux/floe/README.md

 The most common type of node - executes a command, e.g. runs a mke command or a bash script.

 `ignore-fail` - Only ever send the good event, even if the node failed.
 Can't be used in conjunction with UseStatus.
+`cmd` - Use this if you are running an executable that only depends on the binary `shell` - Use this if you are running something that requires the shell, e.g. bash scripts.
+`args` - An array of command line arguments - for simple arguments these can be included space delimited in the `cmd` or `shell` lines, if there are quote enclosed arguments then use this args array.